 During your four years at GMC, the Office of Career and Personal Development provides thoughtful guidance – tailored to helping you achieve your individual goals – as you explore career options, acquire the skills to present yourself in a professional manner, and engage in satisfying and valuable work experiences.

-- Beginning in your Freshman year, we offer guidance on how to choose a major and provide you with online skills and interest assessment tools.
+- Beginning in your First Year, we offer guidance on how to choose a major and provide you with online skills and interest assessment tools.

 - Throughout your Sophomore and Junior years, we help you write a compelling resume and persuasive cover letters, teach you how to confidently interview, and provide guidance during your search for fulfilling internships.